Bose SoundTouch 300 Review

 Ease of Use

 The SoundTouch 300 includes a fully featured remote control, can be connected to the SoundTouch App and be controlled from your phone, and took us less than 5 minutes to set up out of the box.
 The only small complaint we had was that there are no controls on the actual soundbar.
 This isn't too big of a deal as you can still use the SoundTouch App if you lose the remote, but we would have preferred to at least have some simple controls on the actual bar.
-We also had no issues pairing Bluetooth devices with the speaker.
+We also paired multiple Bluetooth devices to this speaker without issue.
 This performance earned the SoundTouch 300 a score of 8 out of 10 in our ease of use testing.

-The SoundTouch 300 offers a decent amount of sound adjustability and earned a 7 out of 10 in our sound customization testing.
+The SoundTouch 300 offers a decent amount of sound adjustability.
 You can adjust the bass level either via the remote or the SoundTouch App.
 It also offers a dialogue mode.
 This setting optimizes the speaker to produce crisp, clear voices.
 It's great when watching the news, talk shows, or listening to podcasts.

 Bose definitely has stylish design on lockdown.
 The SoundTouch 300 earned an 8 out of 10 in our design/style testing, just a point off from the top scorer.
 The simple, monochrome design and simple lines gives the SoundTouch 300 an unassuming look, but the glossy cover exudes a sense of quality.
 Our only slight complaint was that the glossiness did tend to show fingerprints, so you'll probably want to give it a wipe down after you install it.

-The Bose SoundTouch 300 has great sound, a nice design and an easy to use interface.
-However, the Sonos Playbar sounds better and cost the same, making it a better choice for most users.
+The Bose SoundTouch 300 has great sound, a nice design, and an easy to use interface.
+However, for the same price, the Sonos Playbar sounds better, making it a better choice for most users.
 If you already have a Bose system at home or just want the most powerful bass you can get without dealing with an external subwoofer, the SoundTouch 300 is a great choice.